-There you have it, an intentional plan on how to master lockdown, bringing you purpose and highlighting the things that could bring you more joy.
+There you have it, an intentional plan, bringing you purpose and highlighting the things that could bring you more joy.

 It’s only been a few days since making mine, but it’s already made a difference to me mentally.
 Knowing I have a rough plan for the next few months is comforting and if on a day, the only task I manage to complete is ‘defrost the freezer’ I weirdly still feel a sense of accomplishment!

 If this has inspired you or encouraged you to make something similar I’d love to know.
 Drop me an email or a message me in the comments below.

 I'm Becky and I run this little business with my mum Wendy.
 We offer craft kits all designed to help you switch off from the outside world.
 I got all my creative genes from my mum and we're passionate about encouraging others to explore the benefits of getting creative too.